utkarshcmu/grafana.org/content/blog/2017-09-22-timeshift-ep14.md

 categories = ["timeShift", "Grafana Buzz"]
 +++

 Summer is officially in the rear-view mirror, but we at Grafana Labs are excited.
-Next week, nearly all of the team will gather in Stockholm, Sweden where we'll be discussing Grafana 5.0, GrafanaCon EU and set some future goals.
+Next week, the team will gather in Stockholm, Sweden where we'll be discussing Grafana 5.0, GrafanaCon EU and setting other goals.
 If you're attending <a href="https://www.percona.com/live/e17/registration-information" target="_blank">Percona Live Europe 2017</a> in Dublin, be sure and catch Grafana developer, Daniel Lee on Tuesday, September 26.
-He'll be showing off the new MySQL data source and give a sneak peek of Grafana 5.0.
+He'll be showing off the new MySQL data source and a sneak peek of Grafana 5.0.
 <br />
 <br />
 And with that - we hope you enjoy this issue of TimeShift!